GLOBAL MARKETS-French election relief sends Europe soaring

 By Marc Jones

-LONDON, April 24 (Reuters) - Euro zone stocks headed for their best day in almost two years and the euro briefly vaulted to five-month peaks on Monday, after the market's favoured candidate won the first round of the French election, reducing the risk of another Brexit-like shock.
+LONDON, April 24 (Reuters) - Euro zone stocks headed for their best day in almost two years on Monday and the euro briefly vaulted to five-month peaks, after the market's favoured candidate won the first round of the French election, reducing the risk of another Brexit-like shock.

-The victory for pro-EU centrist Emmanuel Macron, who is now expected to beat right-wing rival Marine Le Pen in a deciding vote next month, sent the bluechip euro zone STOXX 50 index up 3.9 percent, France's CAC40 over 4 percent and bank stocks up almost 7 percent.
+The victory for pro-EU centrist Emmanuel Macron, who is now expected to beat right-wing rival Marine Le Pen in a deciding vote next month, sent the bluechip STOXX 50 index up 3.7 percent, France's CAC40 over 4 percent and bank stocks up more than 6 percent.

-Traders top-sliced some of the euro's overnight gains, but it was still up more than 1 percent on the dollar, more than 2 percent against the yen and 1.1 percent on the pound ahead of U.S. trading.
-Wall Street was also expected to jump.
+Traders top-sliced some of the euro's overnight gains, but it was still up more than 1 percent on the dollar, more than 2 percent against the yen and 1.3 percent on the pound ahead of the U.S. session.

 "It (the first round result) has come out in line with the market's expectations so you have something of a risk rally as there was a bit of a risk-premium built into all markets," said James Binny, head of currency at State Street Global Advisors.